-- To receive, consider and adopt the Audited Financial Statements in (IND-AS format) of the Company for the year ended March 31, 2020, together with the Reports of the Board of Directors and Auditors thereon. - To appoint a Director in place of Mr. Dharmil Bodani (DIN: 00618333), who retires by rotation and being eligible, offers himself for re-appointment.
+- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the year ended March 31, 2021, together with the Reports of the Board of Directors and Auditors thereon. - To declare a dividend for the financial year ended on 31st March, 2021 - To appoint a director in place of Mr. Dharmil Bodani (DIN: 00618333), who retires by rotation and being eligible, offers himself for re-appointment.